 What kind of jobs are there in Canada?

-Despite its image in the popular imagination as a vast natural landscape exporting endless logs across the border to the chagrin of President Trump, most of Canada’s economic industry is not based on agriculture.
-In fact, agriculture, forestry, fishing and hunting combined generate about 1.5% of Canada’s GDP.
+Despite its image in the popular imagination as a vast natural landscape exporting endless logs across the border, most of Canada’s economic industry is not based on agriculture.
+In fact, in April 2020, agriculture, forestry, fishing and hunting was only Canada’s 15th biggest sector in terms of GDP .

 Nor do most people work extracting things from the ground, although it’s true that, thanks to its rich reserves of oil and gas, Canada is one of the few developed nations that is a net exporter of energy.
 These large oil and gas resources are mostly in Alberta and the Northern Territories, British Columbia and Saskatchewan.
 But again, this activity accounts for just a fraction of Canada’s economic output.